equiano-institute/attackspace/README.md

 Eurisko, The Computer With A Mind Of Its Own

 </td> <td>
-Intended Goal: Win games in the Trillion Credit Squadron (TCS) competition while playing within the 'spirit of the game'<br>
+Intended Goal: Win games in the Trillion Credit Squadron (TCS) competition while playing within the 'spirit of the game'</td>

-Behavior: Eurisko algorithm created fleets that exploited loopholes in the game's rules, e.g. by spending the trillion credits on creating a very large number of stationary and defenseless ships<br>
+<td>Behavior: Eurisko algorithm created fleets that exploited loopholes in the game's rules,
+ <br/> e.g. by spending the trillion credits on creating a very large number of stationary and defenseless ships</td>

 <td>Misspecified Goal: Win games in the TCS competition</td>